fabianlischka/InfoSec101/p2-WhatToDoNext.md

 - Get started with a Password Manager
     - If you're only on Safari (Mac and iOS), Keychain is great
     - If you're happy to pay for a commercial solution, look at LastPass or 1Password
-    - If you prefer a free open-source solution, get KeePass or PasswordSafe
+    - If you prefer a free open-source solution, get pwSafe
 - Get started with GPG:
     - download & install
     - **iPGMail**: not free.
 GPG for iOS Mail.
 Closed source.
 EFF score 4/7.
 [Link](https://ipgmail.com/)
     - copy your private key from your desktop computer over to your iPhone, [see this guide.](https://ipgmail.com/guide/)
     - send yourself a message from the desktop and decrypt it on the iPhone, and vv
-- maybe install CryptoCat, maybe ChatSecure (OTR messaging) for more chat options

 ## <a name="wtd-android"></a> What to do: Android